alibaba/hooks/docs/guide/blog/strict.en-US.md

 As above, if we initiate a network request in the constructor, it may be executed multiple times.
 So **do not perform operations with side effects during the render phase.**

-But if you perform side-effect operations during the rendering phase, React will not be able to perceive it. **But in strict mode, React will deliberately repeat the render phase method, making it easier for us to find such bugs in the development phase** (not all the life cycles of the rendering phase will be re-executed, see [Official Documentation](https://zh-hans.reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects)).
+But if you perform side-effect operations during the rendering phase, React will not be able to perceive it. **But in strict mode, React will intentionally repeat the render phase method, making it easier for us to find such bugs in the development phase** (not all the life cycles of the rendering phase will be re-executed, see [Official Documentation](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects)).

 ```javascript
 const useTest = () => {